Kara Antonio

 Kara Antonio (née Donnellan, born 27 February 1992) is a former Australian rules footballer who played for the Fremantle Football Club in the AFL Women's competition.
+She played 47 games across seven seasons for the Dockers and was their inaugural captain.

 Early life and amateur career

 Antonio spent her early years in Victoria.
-She played state league football with the St Abans Women's Football Club (now VU Western Spurs) through 2012.
-Donnellan moved to Perth prior to the 2013 season and began playing with Swan Districts in the West Australian Women's Football League.
-She is currently the captain of Swan Districts.
+She played state league football with the St Albans Women's Football Club (now VU Western Spurs) through 2012.
+Antonio moved to Perth prior to the 2013 season and began playing with Swan Districts in the West Australian Women's Football League.
+In her first season with Swan Districts, she received Best on Ground honours in their Grand Final win and won their Best and Fairest award.
+Antonio was made captain the following year.
+She would captain the Districts to three Premierships over the next four years, winning another three consecutive Best and Fairest awards during that time.
+After the competition was superseded by the WAFLW in 2019, Antonio was made Swan Districts' inaugural coach for their first season in the new competition.

-In 2013, she was drafted by the Melbourne Football Club to play in the exhibition match representative side.
+In 2013, while still at Swan Districts, she was drafted by the Melbourne Football Club to play in the exhibition match representative side.
 She was selected fifth overall in the initial two-team draft.